Rouble steadies after second drone strike on Moscow financial district | Headlines

 - Russian Federation

-The Russian rouble steadied on Tuesday, supported by high oil prices, but hampered by geopolitics after a second drone strike in three days at the heart of Moscow's financial district.
-At 0825 GMT, the rouble was 0.1% weaker against the dollar at 91.67.
+The Russian rouble weakened past 92 against the dollar on Tuesday, hampered by geopolitics after a second drone strike in three days at the heart of Moscow's financial district and as oil prices ticked lower.
+By 1447 GMT, the rouble was 0.7% weaker against the dollar at 92.20.
 It hit a more than three-week low close to 93 in the previous session.

-It had gained 0.2% to trade at 100.61 versus the euro and had firmed 0.3% against the yuan to 12.77 .
-The Russian military said its anti-aircraft units had thwarted a Ukrainian "terrorist attack" early on Tuesday and downed drones targeting Moscow, but one drone, sent out of control by its units, struck the same high-rise tower hit on Sunday.
+It had lost 0.2% to trade at 100.99 versus the euro and had shed 0.2% against the yuan to 12.83 .
+A high-rise building in Moscow's business district that houses three Russian government ministries was struck by a drone for the second time in three days on Tuesday, in what Russia called an attempted Ukrainian "terrorist attack".

+He said that includes transactions by individuals and brokers, foreign currency debt repayments, and "the real structural outflow of capital, linked with geopolitical and domestic political risks".
+Brent crude oil, a global benchmark for Russia's main export, was down 0.8% at $84.73 a barrel.
+It hit a 3-1/2 month high in the previous session.

-The rouble often falls sharply after the passing of favourable month-end tax payments, which were due in July on Friday.
-The Russian currency has proved more resilient than usual this week, said Alor Broker's Alexei Antonov, a promising result.
+The rouble often falls sharply after the passing of favourable month-end tax payments, which were due for July last Friday.
+The currency has proved more resilient than usual this week, said Alor Broker's Alexei Antonov, a promising result.
 "We do not exclude that this week the (dollar-rouble) pair will again attempt to gain a foothold below 90," Antonov said.
 "But we are not counting on strong rouble growth."

+Russian stock indexes were higher, with the rouble-based MOEX Russian index up 0.9% to 3,101.3 points, its highest since Russia invaded Ukraine in February 2022.
+Corporate earnings and some large companies announcing the resumption of dividend payments in June and July has supported the index, but it remains well below the record highs above 4,000 points hit in late 2021, stung by geopolitics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)